Federal Retirement Tax Strategies (Part 1)

 Do you know how much of your income is taxable, tax-deferred, or tax-free?
 Understanding your income “layers” is the first step to reducing your lifetime tax bill.

-At Mission Point Planning and Retirement, we specialize in helping Federal Law Enforcement Officers develop a personalized, tax-efficient retirement plan.
+We specialize in helping Federal Law Enforcement develop a personalized tax efficient retirement plan.

 This material is for informational purposes only and should not be considered tax or financial advice.
 Consult with a qualified tax professional or financial advisor for guidance on your specific situation.